ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.e.1 Model Development using UI based approach:
       - 4.e.1.1.
 Instructions for performing Model Development using UI Based approach (AutoAI) : [Model Development Using AutoAI](./Model_Development/Model_Development_AutoAI/Model_Development_AutoAI.ipynb)
       - 4.e.1.2.
 This sub-step involves accessing and saving the performance metrics and details of various experiments using AutoAI (in the form of csv file).
 Instructions are provided in the notebook named as `WML-AutoAI-API-Integration` pre-loaded in your development project.
       - 4.e.1.3.
-Store the model to the catalog - [Publish Model to Catalog](./Model_Development/Model_Store)
+Store the model to the catalog - [Publish Model to Catalog](./Model_Development/Model_Store/Publish%20Model%20to%20a%20Catalog.ipynb)
       - 4.e.1.4.
-Next, store the Model Experiment csv file to the catalog you created in 4.e.1.2.
+Next, store the Model Experiment csv/excel file to the catalog you created in 4.e.1.2.
 On the Data Assets section, click on the 3 dots next to the file, and select publish to your respective catalog from the drop down.

    - 4.e.2 Model Development using code based approach:
       - 4.e.2.1.
 Instructions for performing Model Development using code based approach (Scikitlearn model) are provided in the notebook named `Airline Model Development using Scikit-Learn` provided in the development project.
       - 4.e.2.2.
 Store the model to the catalog - [Publish Model to Catalog](./Model_Development/Model_Store)
       - 4.e.2.3.
-Next, store the Model Experiment csv file to the catalog you created in 4.e.2.1.
+Next, store the Model Experiment csv file you created using 4.e.2.1 into the catalog (similar to the step executed for AutoAI model in 4.e.1 step).
 On the Data Assets section, click on the 3 dots next to the file, and select publish to your respective catalog from the drop down.

 <br>